 Note that, in these results, a “multiclass”

 .estimator is listed.
-Like “binary”, this indicates that the formulas for outcomes with three or more class levels was used.
+Like “binary”, this indicates that the formula for outcomes with three or more class levels was used.
 The Matthews correlation coefficient was originally designed for two classes but has been extended to cases with more class levels.

 There are methods for using metrics that are specific to outcomes with two classes for data sets with more than two classes.
 For example, a metric such as sensitivity measures the true positive rate which, by definition, is specific to two classes (i.e., “event” and “non-event”).
 How can this metric be used in our example data?